mkthewlis/Milestone-Project-3/testing.md

 This did not lead to any errors or problems.

+### Testing the project on different devices

+The project has been tested on the following devices:
+- Apple MacBook Air 13"
+- Apple MacBook Pro 15"
+- Apple iPhone 8
+- Apple iPhone Xs Max
+- Apple iPad Air
+- Samsung Galaxy
+- Huawei p30
+- HP EliteBook
+- Lenovo Thinkpad

+This did not lead to any errors or problems.

 ### Testing the design's responsiveness on several screen sizes

 As I used a 'mobile first' approach to developing this project, I continued to test the responsiveness of the design throughout development process.
 As I added each new feature to the project, I used Google Chrome's Dev Tools to view the result on different screen sizes.